ibexa/documentation-developer/docs/commerce/payment/enable_paypal_payments.md

 !!! tip

-    You can replace `paypal_payment_service` with a different unique identifier.
+    You can replace `pp_express_checkout` with a different unique identifier.

 Ensure that the `username`, `password,` and `signature` fields contain the PayPal API credentials obtained from your PayPal business account.